shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

   - A warm-up phase to gradually increase the learning rate, helping with training stability.
 (Set to 10% of epochs)
   - A cosine annealing schedule to gradually decrease the learning rate, allowing for better convergence.

 - **Gradient Clipping**: I used gradient clipping to prevent exploding gradients, which is crucial for training stability in deep networks.
-Imgage generation commonly results to gray boxes when gradients explode.
+Image generation commonly results to gray boxes when gradients explode.

 - **Automatic Mixed Precision (AMP)**: I utilised AMP to speed up training and reduce memory usage without sacrificing model accuracy.